What's Your Brand Message vs Sales Message

 - How do you talk to your customers and prospects?

 - Is your image more casual and friendly, or more professional and buttoned down?

 Your sales message is your pitch, where you make your case to potential customers and convince them that they should buy your product.
 You may have different sales messages depending on a variety of factors, including the product, audience, season, or any time-sensitive promotions you may have.
 But your sales messages must always reflect your brand messaging.
 You want to speak with a consistent voice and style so the overall impression of your products and services—and your brand—remains reliable.

 Most direct response sales messaging follows a similar format:

 - Identify the problem.
-Appeal to your audience’s emotions, and get them thinking that they really need to find a solution to this problem.
+Appeal to your audience’s emotions.
+Get them thinking that they really need to find a solution to the problem.
 This builds trust, and shows that you “get it.”

 - Present the solution.
-Introduce and describe your product or service and touch on why it solves the problem.
+Introduce and describe your product or service.
+Touch on why it solves the problem.